Alan Buchanan (bishop): Biography

 Among other things, Buchanan was known as an advocate for women's ministry.
 In the early 1970s, he spoke to the Diocesan Synod of Dublin: "Is it right to limits the possibility of ordination to one half of the Church?
 Our House of Bishops has recently echoed the view of Lambeth that there is no theological reason against the ordination of women.
 The Church in Canada has already decided in favour... the Church of Ireland should at least declare its mind on the subject."
 He personally invited and trained the first five women to be commissioned Lay Readers in the Church of Ireland in 1975, including Daphne Wormell and Patricia Hastings-Hardy.
 When the group chose a maroon liturgical gown, which looks similar to the bishops' red, he told them, "If they like to think I am commissioning five lady bishops, let them think it!"

 His daughter, Désirée Stedman, was ordained in the Anglican Church of Canada.
 She was accepted into training in 1982 before the Church of Ireland voted to ordain women as deacons in 1984, and as priests and bishops in 1990.
-Buchanan missed these developments, having died in February 1984.
+Buchanan missed these developments, having died on 4 February 1984.